Where to Swim with Dolphins in New Zealand

 There are opportunities to swim with dusky dolphins all year round in Kaikoura.
 This species of dolphin is known for their acrobatic ability, so swimmers could be in for bonus entertainment.
 Wildlife-lovers will also enjoy Kaikoura for its seal, whale and albatross sightings too!
-Find out more about Kaikoura in Kaikoura â Guide for Backpackers.
+Book your dolphin swim with Dolphin Encounter on Klook.
+Find out more about Kaikoura in The Complete Guide to Kaikoura.

 Swim with the world’s smallest dolphins: Hector’s dolphins.
 Hector’s dolphins are super friendly so are bound to come close and say hello (in their own dolphin way).
 What also makes swimming with dolphins in Akaroa special is the vibrant blue water, as well as the high possibility of spotting penguins and seals along the way.
-Plan your dolphin swimming experience with Black Cat Cruises and find out more about Akaroa in Akaroa â Guide for Backpackers.
+Plan your dolphin swimming experience with Black Cat Cruises and find out more about Akaroa in The Complete Guide to Akaroa.

-4. Marlborough Sounds
+3. Marlborough Sounds

-5. Bay of Plenty
+4. Bay of Plenty

 There is the opportunity to swim with more than just dolphins, as the waters of the Bay of Plenty hold seals, whales, sunfish and blue penguins.
 Dolphin swimming tours depart from Tauranga and have a different style of swimming where you hold onto the back of the boat while it slowly pulls you along, making you seem a lot more interesting to the dolphins.
-Book your trip with Dolphin Seafaris (more info on Viator and Tripadvisor) or Orca Wild Adventures.
+Book your trip with Dolphin Seafaris (more info on Viator and Tripadvisor) or Orca Wild Adventures (on Viator and Tripadvisor).
 Check out Tauranga and Mt Maunganui – Guide for Backpackers.